-Here’s a look at how they fared.
+Here’s a look at how I fared.

 It takes an obscene amount of water and forests of trees to keep up with our consumption of toilet paper.
 It then needs to be bleached white and shipped all over the world.
 But it’s a necessity, what can we do about it?

 I am not a coffee connoisseur, but I do love a handful of cups a week.
 I’m still trying to master the art of making a single cup in the French press, but I also have a Nespresso machine that I love.
-I tried the little metal pods that you fill with youe own coffee but I found them messy and awkward with all the small little pieces.
+I tried the little metal pods that you fill with your own coffee but I found them messy and awkward with all the small little pieces.

 A friend recommended Moving Beans and so far I’ve been impressed.
-They look and feel like they’re compostable and wouldn’t require much heat or pressure to decompose, not like the “compostable” materials so closely resemble a plastic and take industrial-level composters to break down.
+They look and feel like they’re compostable and wouldn’t require much heat or pressure to decompose, not like the “compostable” materials that so closely resemble plastic and take industrial-level composters to break down.

 The coffee is also delicious, my favourite so far has been the Indonesian but they’re all very drinkable.
-You can order once off or as a rolling order, depending on your coffee habits.
-The pods cost €3.10 for a pack of 10 pods and shipping is about €7 delivering from the UK.
+You can order once-off or as a rolling order, depending on your coffee habits.
+The pods cost approximately €3.78 for a pack of 10 pods and shipping is about €7, delivering from the UK.

 It works great and everything washes well, my only qualm is that it doesn’t have much of a scent.
 I bought the fresh linen pellets and while they smelled great at the beginning, it quickly wore off.
-I’m not tied to things having a fragrance after washing but if you are, may be better to try a liquid laundry detergent instead, like Green Soap.
+I’m not tied to things having a fragrance after washing but if you are, it may be better to try a liquid laundry detergent instead, like Green Soap.

 Every time you pull a bit of cling film from the roll, it immediately feels used, and you haven’t even put it on anything yet.
 So much so that it can barely even be called a single-use plastic.
-I tried the bees wax wraps but they just didn’t hold their stickiness for long (I could well be doing something wrong here).
+I tried the beeswax wraps but they just didn’t hold their stickiness for long (I could well be doing something wrong here).

-Eventually I moved to silicone food covers from Ikea, €7.
-Granted, silicone is certainly not sustainble or eco-friendly but I do use them consisently, they keep everything air tight and wash well.
+Eventually, I moved to silicone food covers.
+Granted, silicone is certainly not sustainable or eco-friendly but I do use them consistently, they keep everything airtight and wash well.